excalamus/nostalgic/README.md

 - No meta-files needed
 - Use only the Python standard library
-- Handle the setting, getting, and syncing of UI elements
+- Handle syncing of UI elements

 # Getting Started
+A Configuration is a collection of Settings.

+- Use a dot to get the Setting value (like an attribute)
+- Settings can have a default initial value
+- `write()` Settings to disk and `read()` them back in.

 ```python
 # basic usage